Career & Student Development

 Receiving Credit Hours

 In order to get credit for an activity, students must complete and submit a Co-Curricular Information Sheet.
 The Co-Curricular Information Sheets, which are available in the Student Affairs Office and online (login to MyDragon, select Student Services tab, and click Undergraduate Advising or Graduate Advising), must be completed in its entirety and must be signed by the site supervisor.
-The sheets must then be returned to the Office of Student Activities and Co-Curricular for approval and recording.
+The sheets must then be returned to Lori Distel, Distella@tiffin.edu, 419-448-3590, Administrative Assistant in the School of Business located in the bottom of the Main classroom building.

 Approving Credit Hours